Immigration Compliance Guide for Employers

 Institutions must also be subject to regular inspections by designated bodies to ensure they meet educational quality standards.

 They must also keep accurate records of all sponsored students, including their attendance and performance.
-They must report certain events to the UKVI, such as non-enrollment, absenteeism exceeding 10 sessions, discontinuation of studies, or significant changes in course details.
+They must report certain events to the UKVI, such as non-enrolment, absenteeism exceeding 10 sessions, discontinuation of studies, or significant changes in course details.

 2. Monitoring Responsibilities